logster/Logster.Samples/README.md

 # Samples for Logster.io

 Samples for [Logster.io](http://logster.io/), a quick, easy, and cost effective solution to access your logs from anywhere in real-time.

+See our [documentation](https://portal.logster.io/Docs) for more information on integrating Logster.io into your application.

 ## Logster.Samples.Console (log4net)